grm34/ZenMaxBuilder/README.md

 # Requirements

+A computer running Linux, the source code of the phone kernel, a minimum of knowledge in kernel compilation and a lot of patience.

 The installation of the missing dependencies will be offered by ZenMaxBuilder but you can also install them manually with your favorite package manager:

     bash sed wget git curl zip tar expect make cmake automake autoconf llvm lld lldb clang gcc binutils bison perl libtool gperf gawk flex bc python zstd ninja openssl